Celebrity & Socialite Tara Palmer-Tomkinson Has Passed

 She would later say that she had lost the taste for drugs and that they terrified her.
 Unfortunately, the rehabilitation took a toll on her, turning her into a recluse because she suffered panic attacks.
 The TV star said she had been seeing a therapist every week for the last ten years to deal with her anxiety problems.

-Tara was photographed the last time about two weeks ago as she left her London home.
-In November, she had come out into the open about her brain tumor saying that when she was told by doctors, she was terrified that she only had weeks to live, adding that she was using medication and hopefully her worst days were behind her.
+Tara was photographed for the last time about two weeks ago as she left her London home.
+In November, she had come out into the open about her brain tumor, saying that when she was told by doctors, she was terrified that she only had weeks to live, adding that she was using medication, and hopefully, her worst days were behind her.

 Tara was a regular face in London social circles in the 1990s.
-She was a permanent fixture in all celebrity and high society magazines during that time.
-The “It girl” became one of Britain’s earliest celebrities, accumulating book deals, TV gigs and having newspaper columns simply because of her party-hopping lifestyle.
+She was a permanent fixture in all the celebrity and high society magazines during that time.
+The “It girl” became one of Britain’s earliest celebrities, accumulating book deals, TV gigs, and having newspaper columns simply because of her party-hopping lifestyle.

 Remember when Tara Palmer-Tomkinson appeared on I'm A Celebrity?
 A look back at star's memorable stint in the … -… https://t.co/BgsnM3CEHl